 Zelda no Densetsu: Mugen no Sunadokei was published in English as The Legend of Zelda: Phantom Hourglass, the tenth and final volume in the The Legend of Zelda series, by VIZ Media under the VIZ Kids imprint on September 7, 2010.
 It was also included in the 10-volume box set released October 25, 2011.
-A new deluxe edition is in the making, where it will be printed in a larger format, together with The Legend of Zelda: A Link to the Past, as part of the The Legend of Zelda: Legendary Edition reprint.
+The series is set to be rereleased, alongside Zelda no Densetsu: Fushigi no Boushi, as the fourth volume of VIZ Media's The Legend of Zelda: Legendary Edition on May 9, 2017.

 The story is simple: Link wants to rescue Tetra after she got captured by a Ghost Ship.